-The strings to display in the web interface are configured per language in the il8n/en.po, il8n/de. po, etc. files of the site repository using message IDs like gluon-web-node-role:role:node and gluon-web-node-role:role:backbone.
+The strings to display in the web interface are configured per language in the i18n/en.po, i18n/de.po, etc. files of the site repository using message IDs like gluon-web-node-role:node and gluon-web-node-role:plackbone.